'Public Calamity' As California Wildfires Leave Apocalyptic Scenes In Wine Country

 Sepulvado also visited a mobile home park in Santa Rosa that was devastated by the intense fire.
 As he reports from the scene, the air is filled with the hissing sound of burning gas lines.

 Last night, a Pacific Gas and Electric Company representative said the utility had cut gas service to some 30,000 customers in areas affected by the fires.

-The city of Santa Rosa has declared a local emergency, citing the fire as a "public calamity."
-Mandatory evacuations were declared in several areas; Santa Rosa officials imposed a public curfew lasting from 6:45 p.m. to 7:15 a.m.
+PG&E also said on Monday that roughly 100,000 customers had no power.

 Every school in Sonoma County has been closed for Tuesday; other areas have done the same.
 Residents in Fountaingrove, down the road from the Kendall-Jackson Winery Estate, were told to boil water before drinking it.